MyUNiDAYS/is4-client/README.md

 # IdentityServer Client
-A Sample .NET Core Client for use with IdentityServer.
+A Sample .NET Core Client using razor pages for use with IdentityServer.

 # Prerequisites